hercychang/prep-step-1/part7-control_flow/control_quiz.md

 3. The `until` keyword directs the interpreter to loop until a _truthy_ condition is met. `until false` is equivalent to `while true`.
 Because a truthy condition is never met, the loop is infinite.
-4. The for loop executes once for every element in `0..1000`.
-It therefore loops one thousand and one times.
-It is not infinite.
+4. The variable `circumstances_and_chances` is incremented with each iteration, and the `break` keyword terminates the loop when the value of `circumstances_and_chances` exceeds `5`; therefore, the loop is not infinite.
-5. Although `arr` is initially of fixed length, its length increases with each iteration of the for loop.
-The for loop never reaches the end of `arr` and is therefore infinite.
+5. This question is identical to the previous except it replaces `break` with `next`.
+The `next` keyword skips the loop ahead to its next iteration rather than terminating it; therefore, the loop is infinite.
-6. Unlike the previous question, this for loop employs a break statement.
-Although the length of the array increases with each iteration, the loop terminates when the length exceeds `3`, ensuring the loop is not infinite.
+6. The Ruby interpreter performs an iteration once for each element in the receiver.
+There are 1001 elements in the range, so it performs 1001 iterations.
-7. This for loop employs a next statement rather than a break statement.
-It skips to the next iteration when the length of the array exceeds `3`, but first it adds to the length of `arr` by shoveling in a new element.
-The for loop never reaches the end of `arr` and is therefore infinite.
+7. The value of `i` in the last iteration is the last index (`2`) in the receiver.
-8. This for loop inverts the order of the next statement and shoveling into `arr`.
+The last statement printed is `"i am one 2 older"`.
-`arr << i` becomes unreachable once the length of `arr` exceeds `3` because the Ruby interpreter skips to the next iteration before the shoveling can be executed.
-The length of `arr` no longer increases, ensuring the for loop reaches its end in fewer than infinite iterations.
+8. The return value of `each`, `each_char`, and `each_index` is the receiver, hence `"To strive, to seek, to find, and not to yield."` is the return value.